Changissnz/selfinterest/README.md

 that human beings are rational agents by their operation of self-interest, and a flawed assumption about this idea is that human beings would therefore make the best decisions, an effect that betrays weaknesses from handling the many complex and competitive systems in existence, these systems categorized by labels such as anti-competitive, known, unknown, artificial, and natural.
+A perspective oftentimes employed is that the knowledge and the possible action should be considered in the same vein, with regards to the forecasting of the future.
+From this perspective, knowledge is almost always a positive cause and so, to acknowledge is to empower, and to acknowledge is to direct focus of targeting towards that specific topic.